 Where you can join us

-You can find out more about the areas of our business offering places on the Electrical and Electronic Engineering programme for autumn 2017 on our website.
+Places on our Electrical and Electronic Engineering programme for Autumn 2020 are available in our Cavendish Nuclear, Land and Marine sectors.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 What you'll be doing